winstonallo/horsemen/README.md

 # horsemen
 Self-replicating virus.
-This program are being ran in controlled lab environments as part of a binary analysis course and serves educational purposes only.
+This program is tested in controlled lab environments as part of a binary analysis course and serves educational purposes only.
 ## Configuring GDB
 GDB uses AT&T syntax by default.
 If you prefer Intel syntax for debugging, follow these steps for GDB to use the latter by default:
 ```sh